Beroe partners with JAGGAER to enable smarter sourcing decisions backed by category and supplier intelligence

 The recent pandemic, global supply chain disruptions, and continued geopolitical tensions focus the spotlight on procurement and supply chain teams while increasing the level of complexity associated with their objectives.
 To keep pace with the marketplace, these teams need increasingly more intelligence about supply risk, industry trends, and category dynamics to navigate these challenges.

-JAGGAER has integrated Beroe's AI-powered platform, Beroe LiVE.Ai™, into its Category Management module, enabling procurement teams to access external market intelligence, data, and insights to develop effective category strategies for their business.
+JAGGAER has integrated Beroe's AI-powered platform, Beroe LiVE.Ai™, into its Category Management module, enabling procurement teams to access external market intelligence, data, and insights.

-"The partnership empowers JAGGAER customers to leverage the power of external market intelligence while they build and implement their category strategies to deliver greater value to the business.
+"The partnership empowers JAGGAER customers to leverage the power of external market intelligence for effective category management and deliver greater value to the business.
 We are truly excited about the possibilities of this program," said Beroe Inc. Chief Executive Vel Dhinagaravel.

 "Beroe provides a valuable extension to JAGGAER solutions, offering our customers deep expertise and comprehensive resources within a number of key vertical industries.
 Our customers will benefit from robust, predictive, real-time intelligence, and insights.
 Beroe's success in this field is proven by an amazing portfolio of customers so we're also very excited to be working together," said JAGGAER CEO Jim Bureau.